 Optimize the power of next-gen connectivity with data & surface intelligence.

-A hot day can cause more slip to migrate to the surface because when polymers heat up the molecules become mobile and substances that are supposed to stay in the bulk of the material can make their way outward.
+A hot day can cause more slip to migrate to the surface because when polymers heat up, the molecules become mobile, and substances that are supposed to stay in the bulk of the material can make their way outward.
 Similarly, yet not as common, temperatures that are too cold can cause what’s called phase separation to occur between the slip agent and the rest of the polymer.
-Think of when you put homemade soup in the fridge and the fat within the bulk of the soup solidifies at low temperatures and makes its way to the top of the soup.
+Think of it when you put homemade soup in the fridge, and the fat within the bulk of the soup solidifies at low temperatures and makes its way to the top of the soup.
 That happens because the fat has a phase separate from the water.
 When the soup is heated back up for eating, the fat molecules disperse back into the rest of the soup.

-No matter the cause of the excess slip, the film manufacturer now has a way to measure and monitor for it because it can be found using a water contact angle.
+No matter the cause of the excess slip, the film manufacturer now has a way to measure and monitor it because it can be found using a water contact angle.

 Slip is soluble in alcohol and many other solvents, including those found in dyne pens (Figure 1).
 In this case, the dyne pen ink could not indicate the presence of slip because it dissolved the ink.
 However, slip, while somewhat hydrophilic, is not very soluble in water, so water could react to its presence without dissolving it.
 Using water as the probe fluid (as scientists refer to it), the test was able to be sensitive to what was actually happening on the surface of the film.